danchoi/fredit/README.md

 But please take additional precautions to make sure that your fredit-enabled Rails instance is not accessible by hostile strangers.
 At a minimum, use Apache Basic Authentication or the like to restrict access to this entire Rails instance.

-Also, it's probably not a good idea not to run a fredit-enabled Rails app on a server with important stuff on it, unless you chroot the user this Rails app runs as.
+It's probably not a good idea to run a fredit-enabled Rails app on a server with important stuff on it, unless you chroot the user this Rails app runs as.

 ## Contribute